 Our Role and Mission

-Our role is to represent the 12 million Australians who choose better quality healthcare services.
+Our role is to represent over 12.8 million Australians who choose better quality healthcare services.
 Our mission is to put their healthcare needs first.

 Our Quality Standards